Raise your hand if you’ve ever had a conversation with your child that started with something

 Benjamin Franklin famously said, “For every minute spent in organization, an hour is earned.”
-Being organized makes life more productive and more peaceful — two things which we all desire for our children.
+Being organized makes life more productive and more peaceful — two things that we all desire for our children.
 Of course, organizational ability comes more naturally to some kids than it does to others.
 But regardless of where your child stacks up in this arena, there are several things you can do to build their organizational prowess.

 Make “To Do” Lists

-Not only are checklists useful for keeping things well-ordered, they can actually help grow your child’s time management and strategic thinking skills.
+Not only are checklists useful for keeping things well-ordered, but they can actually help grow your child’s time management and strategic thinking skills.
 Create daily and/or weekly lists to record and prioritize homework assignments.
 If you want your child’s list to reflect the full range of their responsibilities, have them add things like chores and sports practices.
-Choose a medium that is age-appropriate and child-specific — from a simple single sheet of paper for younger children to planners or apps (like Wunderlist and Google Keep) for older kids.
+Choose a medium that is age-appropriate and child-specific — from a simple single sheet of paper for younger children to planners or apps (like Google Keep) for older kids.

 Set Up a Study Area and a Routine

-Have a space which is specifically designated for homework and studying.
+Have a space that is specifically designated for homework and studying.
 Make sure the area is free of distractions and stocked with all of the materials needed for your child to effectively complete assignments.
 Consider establishing a dedicated study time to boost time management and scheduling skills.
 Have your child stick to that study time even on days they don’t have homework.
 They can make valuable use of a “free night” reading or reinforcing a new concept they learned during the week.